camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

    If the access token is self-contained then the three-legged access token contains PII and the confidentiality of that PII must be protected.
    The confidentiallity of the PII in the self-contained access token can be achieved by the API provider's authorization server encrypting the access token to the API Provider's API endpoint.
-   It is recommended that self-contained access tokens follow RFC 9068 JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens.

 4. **Input parameter validation**